Located off 43rd Avenue & 35th Street in the Hilltop Industrial Area.

 Hours*

 *Hours may change due to weather or snow conditions but will be advertised on Facebook.
-For the safety of our patrons we do not operate on temperatures below -25C.
+For the safety of our patrons we do not operate if the forecasted high is -23 not including the windchill based on Enviroment Canada Weather.

 Eastlink Park Management